Corniel/corniel.github.io/hello-world/2025_03_08_international_womens_day.md

 in the day in the Netherlands, and not only there).

-Her housband died when she was just 32 years old, mother of 3 daughters, in the age of 5 (my greandmother), 3, and 1 year old.
+Her housband died when she was just 32 years old, mother of 3 daughters, in the age of 5 (my grandmother), 3, and 1 year old.
 She rebranded the store she and her husband husband owned, from furnature to yarn (as no men in these days would buy furnature from a woman, or take her advise on the subject).